FAIRFAX, VA –

 Members of Congress pledged to hold a public forum where members of the NRA could voice their fears, and discuss possible solutions to the dangers posed by gun control advocates.

-“The time has come for us to come together and finally enact meaningful gun restrictions on people who oppose guns,” said Speaker Paul Ryan.
-“There is no reason an individual who has demonstrated a clear desire to limit gun ownership in any way should be allowed to carry a dangerous weapon.
-We owe it to our gun owners to act now.”
+“The time has come for us to finally enact meaningful gun restrictions on people who oppose guns,” said Senate Majority Leader Mitch McConnell.
+“There is no reason an individual who demonstrates a desire to limit gun ownership should be allowed to carry a dangerous weapon.
+We owe it to our gun owners to act.”

-The Senate also pledged to take up the measure, with the goal of delivering a law to the Mar-A-Lago clubhouse for the President’s signature before his 11am tee time on Saturday.
+The House also pledged to take up the measure, with the goal of delivering a law to the Mar-A-Lago clubhouse for the President’s signature before his 11am tee time on Saturday.

 Your Trusted Source for Faux News